 Recreate the "Plants vs. Zombies" Experience for Free in Your Browser

 Unless you've been living under a rock (or a tombstone), you've probably heard of Plants vs. Zombies.

 Plants vs. Zombies, or PvZ, is an accessible, addictive, real-time strategy tower defense game which has been ported to almost every platform you can imagine since its release by PopCap Games in 2009.
 It has won critical acclaim from both critics and players and has a fairly diverse fan base.

-In this hub, I'll take a look at some of the best 'clones' that I came across in my wanderings.
-All of the games listed in this hub were played in Firefox on my desktop and are completely free to play.
+In this article, I'll take a look at some of the best games simlar to Plants vs. Zombies that I came across in my wanderings.
+All of the games listed in this article were played in Firefox on my desktop and are completely free to play.

 Games like PvZ which require you to place units to block a horde of on-rushing enemies are called 'tower defense' games even though they don't all share the same style, and don't all involve towers.

 Placing units along a convoluted path that enemies have to march through, or facing down hordes of enemies as a single hero are also common variations on tower defense gameplay.

 A Quick Overview of Plants vs. Zombies-Style Tower Defense

 If you've played Plants vs. Zombies, then you'll already have a very good idea how the games in this article are played.
 If you're not familiar with the original game (and I recommend you give it a try—there is a free to play trial version of Plants vs. Zombies online at PopCap that allows you to play several levels in exchange for a barrage of ads) the basic premiss is simple: there is a wave of zombies converging on your home and you need to plant unusual and dangerous plants in their way to stop them.